-Whether you are a business needing assistance in drafting Employment Agreements and Severance Agreements or an employee who needs assistance in reviewing these agreements and negotiating the terms of the agreements, the Law Office of Ruth Ann Azeredo, LLC has decades of experience drafting, reviewing and negotiating these agreements.
+Whether you are a business needing assistance in drafting Employment Agreements and Severance Agreements or an employee who needs assistance in reviewing these agreements and negotiating the terms of the agreements, the Law Office of Ruth Ann Azeredo LLC has decades of experience drafting, reviewing, and negotiating these agreements.
 We also represent employees and businesses when disputes arise under these agreements, including bringing claims or defending claims in court or arbitration.

 Employers

 Often, an Employment Agreement may not necessarily be beneficial to the employer.
-However, in certain types of industries and for executive level employees, it may be imperative to set out specific terms for your employee.
+However, in certain types of industries and for executive-level employees, it may be imperative to set out specific terms for your employee.
 In those situations, it is critical that you draft an agreement that avoids unenforceable and other problematic terms.
-For that reason, it is prudent to have an experienced attorney help you draft and/or review the agreement so as to maximize the likelihood that the terms are reasonable and not in contravention with laws or public policy.
+For that reason, it is prudent to have an experienced attorney help you draft and/or review the agreement so as to maximize the likelihood that the terms are reasonable and not in contravention of laws or public policy.

 As an employer, you want to protect your business concerns, which is a valid and recognized goal.
 The delicate balance of achieving that goal but not overstepping onto employee rights is why it is important to have an experienced attorney draft or review Employee and Severance Agreements.